-With 870 acres, the lake is home to an abundance of native trout and wide-mouthed bass, and is stocked yearly with legal-sized rainbow trout.
-A public boat ramp is available at Curlew Lake State Park.
+The lake’s 870 acres are stocked yearly with legal-sized rainbow trout, and are also home to wide-mouthed bass, yellow perch, and tiger muskie.
+A public boat ramp (requires Discovery Pass) is available at Curlew Lake State Park.
 Lake resorts also provide their guests with boat rentals and ramps.
 Fishing permits and gear can be purchased at lake resorts or in the nearby town of Republic, WA.
 Night fishing is also permitted on the lake.

-A ten minute drive to the south is the charming town of Republic, Washington, where you can find a good latte, groceries, restaurants; and fishing, hunting, and camping gear.
-Fossil hunters can spend a fascinating morning in search of fossils at the Boot Hill Fossil site (you’ll need to check in at the Stonerose Interpretive Center and Eocene Fossil Site, before you begin).
-Shoppers can still find reasonably-priced arts and crafts, as well as antiques and collectibles at the local shops.
+A ten minute drive to the south is the charming town of Republic, WA, where you can find groceries; excellent lattes and restaurants; and fishing, hunting, and camping gear.
+Fossil hunters can spend a fascinating morning in search of fossils at the Boot Hill Fossil site and Stonerose Interpretive Center.